Paul Klee, Insecten, 1919, 114 (detail), Collection E.W.K.,

-In 1904, Paul Klee writes the following in his diary: “There are two mountains where all is bright and clear: the mountain of the animals and the mountain of the gods.
-But between them lies the shadowy valley of humankind”.
-With these lines Paul Klee, the human, describes his view of animals, which he equates with the divine.
-Klee’s extensive artistic legacy includes countless representations of animals, addressing themes such as the exploration of nature, the creation of mysterious beasts and humorous commentaries on the multifaceted relationship between humans and animals.
-Klee is stimulated by the endless variety of forms in nature and demonstrates his imaginative powers by inventing hybrid creatures and new animal species.
+In 1904, Paul Klee wrote in his diary: “There are two mountains on which it is bright and clear: the mountain of animals and the mountain of gods.
+But between them lies the twilight valley of humans.”
+With these lines, Paul Klee describes his view of animals, which he places on a par with the divine.
+In Klee’s extensive artistic oeuvre, there are countless depictions of animals.
+They range from exploring nature and creating mysterious creatures to humorous commentaries on the complex relationship between humans and animals.
+Klee is inspired by nature’s infinite diversity of forms and demonstrates his imagination by inventing hybrids and new species of animals.

-But Klee also considers the differences between humans and animals, observing and exploring typical roles, properties and behaviour patterns in his works.
-With his profoundly human animals and animalistic humans he questions our understanding of humans and animals and creates a disconcerting, and often cheerful or ironic, distance.
-The idiosyncratic, often ironic titles, given to all his works by the artist also helps us understand this peculiar artistic world, without channeling the imagination of the viewer in one particular direction.
+Klee also reflects on the differences between humans and animals, observing and exploring typical roles, characteristics, and behaviours in his works.
+With his profoundly human animals and animal-like humans, he questions our understanding of humans and animals and creates a disconcerting, often light-hearted to ironic distance.
+The understanding of this distinctive artistic world is also illustrated by the idiosyncratic, often ironic titles the artist gives each work, without steering the viewer’s imagination in a single direction.

-The Internationale Tage in Ingelheim is exhibiting this animal world of Klee in Germany for the first time.
-The exhibition will explore the many facets of the relationships between humans and animals, and vice versa.
-It will illustrate the intensity and playful subtleness employed by the Swiss-born Bauhaus artist Paul Klee (1879 – 1940) to highlight the animal in humans and the human in animals throughout his artistic creation.
-The exhibition is organized in subject-related groups of works, for example Human and Animal, Hybrids, Cats, (Klee’s favourite animal), Birds and the URCHS, an animal species invented by the artist.
+The Internationale Tage Ingelheim present Klee’s animal universe for the first time in Germany.
+In doing so, they highlight many facets of the relationships between humans and animals—and vice versa.
+They show the intensity and playful depth with which the Swiss-born Bauhaus artist Paul Klee (1879–1940) emphasised the animal in the human and the human in the animal throughout his entire artistic work.
+The exhibition is organised into thematic groups of works, such as humans and animals, hybrids, cats (Klee’s favourite animal), birds, and the URCHS, an animal species invented by the artist.

-The exhibition is a collaborative venture with the Zentrum Paul Klee, Bern.
+The exhibition is a cooperation with the Zentrum Paul Klee, Bern.

 Order catalogue →